rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

   that the crate doesn't compile any more (e.g. used old nightly features), has broken or flaky tests, requires network access, or other reasons.

-- Before crater can be run, `@bors try` needs to suceed.
-This means that if your code doesn't compile or fails tests, you cannot run crater.
+- Before crater can be run, `@bors try` needs to suceed in building artifacts.
+  This means that if your code doesn't compile, you cannot run crater.

 ## Perf runs